-Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, and smoking and alcohol cessation.
-Patients were signposted to the relevant service.

-Other healthcare professionals, such as physiotherapists and midwives, were available on the premises.
+- Patients receiving end of life care, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
+Patients were signposted to the relevant service. - Providers of services which would benefit patients, such as drug and alocohol services and mental health services, were allowed use of rooms at the practice to hold clinics.

-The practice's uptake for the cervical screening programme was 80%, which was comparable to the national average of 82%.
+The practice's uptake for the cervical screening programme was 80%, which was comparable to the CCG average and national average of 82%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
-The practice ensured a female sample taker was available.
+The practice demonstrated how they encouraged uptake of the screening programme for those with a learning disability and they ensured a female sample taker was available.
 The practice also encouraged their patients to attend national screening programmes for bowel and breast cancer screening.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

 Childhood immunisation rates for the vaccinations given were comparable to CCG averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 84.2% to 100% (CCG average from 83.3% to 96.7%) and five year olds from 75% to 100% (CCG average 72.5% to 97.9%).
+For example, childhood immunisation rates for the vaccinations given to under two year olds were 100% (with the exception of Infant Men C, which showed as 40.9%), compared to the CCG average of 83.3% to 96.7%.
+For five year olds the rate ranged from 60% to 100% (CCG average 72.5% to 97.9%).

 Patients had access to appropriate health assessments and checks.
 These included health checks for new patients and NHS health checks for patients aged 40-74.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.
-The practice ensured they telephoned patients who potentially may not attend these reviews on the day before their appointment to remind them.